Hamahmi/SettleUp/README.md

 ## 🚀 Usage

-1. Add names and paid amounts
+1. Enter a name and the amount paid
-2. Click **Calculate**
+2. Click **Add**
+3. Repeat for all people
+4. Results are calculated **automatically**
-3. Share the link — results appear automatically on open
+5. Share the link — anyone opening it will see the results instantly

+💡 If you add a name that already exists, you can choose to **add to** or **replace** the existing amount.